 |Homewise||Easy, online application, available 24/7 that takes 5 minutes to compare quotes from 30+ banks and lenders, & be paired with a personal advisor||All of Canada (except Quebec)|

 The ideal candidate for an online mortgage is a well-qualified, rate-sensitive shopper with pretty basic mortgage needs.
 In other words, the majority of homeowners and potential homebuyers.

-For a credit union, consider Meridian: they have some phenomenal fixed and variable rate mortgages, as well as plenty of mortgage options.
-What’s great is that they have more flexibility than traditional banks when it comes to the mortgages they offer and approve.
+What’s great is that online banks and mortgage brokers have more flexibility than traditional banks when it comes to the mortgages they offer and approve.
 You’re not automatically disqualified if you don’t pass the stress test, as it’s just one factor used to help figure out whether a mortgage is a good fit for a borrower.
 They consider lots of other things, such as income appreciation, accelerated payment options, and overall principal reduction.
-If you’re stressed about the stress test, a credit union like Meridian might be a good solution – they’ll work with you to find flexible solutions and make it easier to get financing for your dream home.
-Plus their fixed and variable rate mortgages are pretty awesome: Meridian's 5-year, closed fixed-rate mortgage is phenomenal at 2.82%, but they also offer a 5-year, closed variable rate mortgage at 2.90%.

 Tips for Finding the Best Online Mortgage Lenders

 Typically, the main objective of a borrower is to minimize overall costs.
 However, that does not necessarily mean choosing the lowest interest rate.
 Penalties, fees and rate surcharges can easily offset a small difference in lender rates.